iguolee/Bot/thirdpart bot webhook.md

   - Intent Link Clicked Event

 If the answer we give to visitor contains link/button/quickreply which point to an intent, when visitor click this link/button/quickreply, we will pass this action to this webhook with intent id and other information we defined.
 You need process this action within this webhook and give us a formatted response so than we can give an answer to visitor base on your response through live chat.

-  - Bot Answer Rated Event

-Visitor can click helpful or not-helpful button to rate our answers.
-When visitor clicked these buttons, we will pass this action to this webhook, you can use this webhook to collect information about your bot’s correctness and improve your bot’s experience.
-Also, we need a formatted response from this webhook to give visitor a message for his/her rating.

   - Visitor Location Shared Event